Pylons-tech/pylons/DEVELOPER_DOC.md

 }]
 ```
 ### Entries
 Entries consist of coin outputs and item outputs.
-It means recipe can generate coin or item.
+The recipe can generate coins or items.

 Sample Entries JSON
 ```json